joshuamanly/joshuamanly/README.md

       <td><img src="https://github.com/joshuamanly/joshuamanly/blob/main/hallow%20400x225.gif"/></td>
     </tr>
     <tr>
       <td valign="text-top">A tower-defense game about dragons trying to defend their home againts endless monster forces.
-Dragons vs Monsters is a strategic game where you don't only need to know about the ability of each units, but also the rules of the game.</td>
+Dragons vs Monsters is a strategic game where you don't only need to know about the ability of each units, but also the rules of the game.
+My responsibilities : Programming (Menu and gameplay), Implement Sound System, Programming UI/UX</td>
       <td valign="text-top"">Hallow Survivor is a roguelike survival game where player needs to survive from waves of monsters and defeat the legendary Dracula.
-This game requires great focus because sometimes you might lose your weapon after killing an enemy.<div></div></td>
+This game requires great focus because sometimes you might lose your weapon after killing an enemy.
+My responsibilities : Everything (Solo dev)<div></div></td>
     </tr>
     <tr>
       <td><a href="https://lymangames.itch.io/dragons-vs-monsters">Itch Page</td>